2024–25 Ipswich Town F.C. season: September

 Town's first game after the international break was on 14 September against Brighton and Hove Albion at the Amex Stadium.
 Following many chances from both sides, the game finished 0–0.
 A week later, Ipswich travelled to St Mary's to face fellow newly-promoted side Southampton.
-Both sides were looking for their first win of the season with Southampton looking close to winning until a 95th minute strike from captain Sam Morsy helped rescue a point with the game ending 1–1.
+Both sides were looking for their first win of the season with Southampton looking close to winning until a 95th-minute strike from captain Sam Morsy helped rescue a point with the game ending 1–1.
 The month ended promisingly for Town when first-time Champions League side Aston Villa travelled to Portman Road.
 A brace from striker Liam Delap meant the game ended 2–2 and Town ending the month undefeated and on a 4 match undefeated streak, helping them climb to 15th place in the league.

 October

 Town's form sadly did not carry on over to October as the month started with a 4–1 loss to West Ham away at the London Stadium.
-Town looked to turn things around after the international break when they faced fellow league strugglers Everton at home.
-After a couple of first half goals and some questionable referee and VAR decisions, Town struggled to get back into the game and lost 2–0.
+Town looked to turn things around after the international break when they faced Premier League Stalwarts Everton at home.
+After a couple of wonderful first half goals from Iliman Ndiaye and Michael Keane Town struggled to get back into the game and lost 2–0.
 Town's final game of the month was away to Brentford at the Gtech Community Stadium.
 The game looked to start off really well as Town initially went 2–0 up before ending the first half 2–2 after Harry Clarke scored an own goal, gave away a penalty and got sent off.
 This would have made Clarke the second player in the league's history to achieve this fate but the own goal was later over turned and given to Yoane Wissa.
 With Town down to 10 men, the match ended in a 4–3 loss and ending the month back in the relegation zone in 18th.